LDSSA/batch4-students/S05 - Recommender Systems/BLU10 - Non-personalised recommender systems/README.md

 ## "I need help understanding something"

 You can and should ask for help, be it about Learning Notebooks, Exercises, or anything else.
 Please checkout the [How to Ask for Help](https://github.com/LDSSA/wiki/wiki/How-to-ask-for-and-give-help), and remember not to share code when asking for help about the exercises!

+## Additional notes
+Don't forget to install the requirements using the requirements.txt file for this BLU!